 If I had one book to gift outside the Bible, it would be this.
 If I had one word to describe it: fantastic.

-I only mentioned the first edition because the second edition came out in 2020 and I haven’t gotten my hands on it.
-This is a standard, el-defacto technical commentary reco for Romans.
+I only mentioned the first edition because the second edition came out in 2018 and I haven’t gotten my hands on it.
+This is a standard, el-defacto technical commentary recommendation for Romans.
 It’s so highly recommended across all denominations and Protestant theological convictions, it’s almost a generalization.
 But refer to it just once and you know that it is a generalization because it is true.

 Said it before and I will say it again: Billy H. is my boy for no other reason he tried to buck the Dispensationalism trends going on in Evangelicalism.

 Craziest thing, tho.
 I have several others in his NT set but for some reason, I didn’t have his Romans.
 Had to scoop this off e-Bay.

 by William S. Plumer.